pyenergyplus/eppy3000viewer/README.rst

 Go to a browser and load the URL <http://localhost:8081/> or click on this `link<http://localhost:8081/>`_

 Once you are on the web page, click on links and explore.
-I will be self explanatory
+It will be self explanatory

 :Question: Where is the information on the web page coming from?
 :Response: The data in the IDD file (or rather the ``Energy+.schema.epJSON``) is stored in a python native database called ``dbm``.
 The web page is reading that database